Google Pixel 6a vs Pixel 6: key differences

-Design and Display
+Design and colors

 Hardly a surprise, the Pixel 6a follows the same design language Google introduced with the Pixel 6 series.
 The two phones look nearly identical, with their signature rear camera strip stretching from side to side.
 Size, however, is a factor setting them apart.
 The Pixel 6a is the smaller phone, sporting a 6.1-inch display vs the Pixel 6's 6.4-inch one.
 It also appears that the Pixel 6a sports a "3D thermoformed composite" back, which is a fancy word for plastic.
 The Pixel 6 comes with a Gorilla Glass 6 back.

 One more corner Google had to cut is the omission of a high-refresh-rate display – it's a 60Hz affair on the Pixel 6a.
-Not a dealbreaker, if you ask us, but it's a difference in smoothness you may notice if you're spoiled by screens like Pixel 6's 90Hz panel.
+Not a deal-breaker, if you ask us, but it's a difference in smoothness you may notice if you're spoiled by screens like Pixel 6's 90Hz panel.

 Tensor is the name of Google's custom SoC, which made its debut on the Pixel 6 series last year.
 It is the chip powering the Pixel 6a as well, which is great news – chips this powerful aren't common among phones at this price point.
 According to benchmarks, the Google Tensor is not as powerful as the latest Qualcomm Snapdragon chips, but it's optimized for AI and machine learning tasks like speech recognition.

 The inclusion of Google's own Tensor chipset gives it new life in the form of features like the Enhanced Magic Eraser tool for removing objects in photos, Real Tone for accurate skin tones, and Night Sight for better low-light performance.

-When it comes to the ultra-wide camera, the one on the Pixel 6a has the same exact specs on paper, as the one found on the Pixel 6.
+As fore the ultra-wide camera, the one on the Pixel 6a has the same exact specs on paper as that of the Pixel 6.
 In other words, a 12MP ultrawide powered by the Sony IMX386 sensor, with 1.25 μm large pixels, an aperture ƒ/2.2, and a 114° field of view.
 Another shooter stolen from the $150 more expensive models is the front-facing one, which has 8MP and the IMX355 sensor.

 Battery life and charging

-What's more, Pixel 6a does not come with wireless charging, unlike the Pixel 6 and Pixel 6 Pro.
+Additionally, the Pixel 6a does not come with wireless charging, unlike the Pixel 6 and Pixel 6 Pro.